 By setting up a geofence, you can also deliver messages and discounts to customers within walking distance of your location.
 Brands can become front of mind for a consumer who otherwise may not have been in a purchasing mindset.

 4. Beacon Technology As a Detailed Tour Guide

 United Airlines became one of the first U.S. airlines to use beacon technology to help airport visitors.
 Before, passengers had to rely on confusing signs to navigate through through terminals.
 With beacon technology, customers receive alerts when they are within range of desired locations.

 Similarly, retailers can digitize their stores by using beacons to deliver personalized information to visitors.
-Beacons can help visitors find products in store, send suggestions based cart history, and deliver information on stock levels.
+Beacons can help visitors find products in a store, send suggestions based cart history, and deliver information on stock levels.

 By using beacons to push notifications and offers, brands can provide relevant information to consumers based on where they are and what they are doing.
 Beacons can also be used to relieve major frustrations for time-pressed consumers.

-5. Cross-Technology Location-Based Marketing
+5. Cross-Technology Location Based Marketing